taylormck/simpleOBJViewer/README.txt

 While not actually cel (toon) shaded, this viewer has the option of rendering an outline around the mesh that gives it a similar appearance to cel shading.
 Shading is still unaffected, but for now, it looks pretty cool.
-(NB, I'm not sure, but it appears that the Utah teapot is "backwards", that is, the vertices appear to be run in clockwise.
-This causes the outline to show up through the front of the teapot from time to time.)

 //---------------------------MULTIPLE MESHES !!------------------------------//